SRombauts/SQLiteCpp/README.md

 ```

 ### How to handle assertion in SQLiteC++:
-Exceptions shall not be used in destructors, so SQLiteC++ use SQLITECPP_ASSERT() to check for errors in destructors.
+Exceptions shall not be used in destructors, so SQLiteC++ uses SQLITECPP_ASSERT() to check for errors in destructors.
 If you don't want assert() to be called, you have to enable and define an assert handler as shown below,
 and by setting the flag SQLITECPP_ENABLE_ASSERT_HANDLER when compiling the lib.